Environmental Studies 1

 93949 COMP 101 Writing & Critical Thinking 4 Cr.
 TuTh 2-3:40pm McNutt, D.

 Encourages development of writing, critical thinking and the use of information resources.
 Addresses how language permits communication, shapes thought and changes through time.
 Satisfies General Education FW requirement.

 93722 ENVR 110 Intro to Environmental Studies 3 Cr.
 TuTh 11-12:15pm and F 9am – 5pm TBA Van Hooreweghe, K.

 An introduction to the interdisciplinary study of environmental issues.
 Historical and contemporary views of wilderness and the environment and potential solutions to current environmental problems will be explored.
 Special focus on the Adirondacks.
 Satisfies General Education FC requirement.

 94733 BIOL 111 Adirondack Ecology & Natural History 3 Cr.
 TuTh 9:30-10:45am Brown, W.

 Explores general ecological principles and the relationship between organisms and their environment.
 Natural history and identification of Adirondack plants, animals and ecosystems is incorporated through lecture, field studies and individual projects.
 Satisfies General Education SB requirement.

-Additional Information: No previous art training required.
-The course addresses creative problems in digital photography.
-Camera instruction, Photoshop manipulation and digital printing techniques are introduced.
-Lectures and slide presentations address relevant theoretical, historical and design concepts.
-Digital camera required.
+No previous art training required.
+This course addresses creative problems in photography with an emphasis on design and visual elements.
+Camera functions, image manipulation, and printing techniques will be introduced.
+Lectures and presentations address relevant theoretical and historical concepts.
+A camera is required.